jtpaasch/load2demo/README.md

   | Error e -> failwith @@ Error.to_string_hum e
 ```

-Suppose you use this function to load two binary executables `exe_` and
+Suppose you use this function to load two binary executables `exe_1` and
 `exe_`2, one after the other, before you extract the programs from them.
 Like this: